cncf/k8s-conformance/v1.26/magellano/README.md

 ## Environment

 [This repository](https://github.com/mia-platform/k8s-conformance-cluster) includes Terraform resources and steps to create a Kubernetes cluster hosted on GCP where you can apply the distribution.
+To create a 1.26 version of kubernetes launch the plan with `-var 'cluster_version=1.26'`

 ## Deploy the distribution